Horne Lake Caves Provincial Park

 Caves to eliminate overnight vandalism and initiate long-term restoration projects.

-2010 -The CCC covered the expenses
+2010 -The CCC covered the expenses involved in

-cleaning Horne Lake Main and Lower
+cleaning Horne Lake Main and Lower Main Caves, Cougar Cave and Andre's Annex of rubbish

-supplies; all labour was undertaken by
+and graffiti.
+Funds covered the purchase of cleaning supplies; all labour was undertaken by

 volunteers.